Convert EPID Images

 Under the Options pull down are direct access to the Show Dose (RMU) function described below from the Field Dose toolbar, the show RMU profile described in the Dosimetry Check manual (Plan section), and a distance measuring tool.
 Be aware that the distance measuring tool will show the pixel value of the image being displayed.
 The pixel value is not the integrated RMU value.
 These tools are provided for convenience in evaluating a fluence image for correctness.

 Access to the Field Dose toolbar as described in the Dosimetry Check manual is provided here for the convenience of using some of those functions.
 Only the functions under the Dose pull down will be applicable.
 A useful function would be to view the RMU values at different points on the field images described next.
+Another useful function would be to retrieve a prior fluence file.

 In particular, under the Dose pull down is the “Show Dose” function which can be used here to display the RMU of a converted file.
 Use this function to check the current calibration of a 10x10 cm field.
 You might want to include a 10x10 field with each case to test the stability of the EPID system for example if you are not individually calibrating images.
 The center of a converted test image should hold the monitor units used to make the image.

 Another useful function is the Combine Fields function that can be used to add two or more fields together.
-This can also be done in Dosimetry Check by selecting more than one field dose file for a beam.
+This can also be done in Dosimetry Check by selecting more than one rmu file for a beam.
 If you perform this function here, you will have to formally save the result to a new file.

 Output factor = Sp X Sc